Updated November 2, 2020

 But our jobs are a big part of our lives too, so there’s no reason not to get into the Thanksgiving spirit at work as well.
 On Thanksgiving week this year, try celebrating with these Thanksgiving office ideas.

 1. Spread The Message

 With so much to be thankful for, why keep it to ourselves?
 Capture the sentiment of the things you’re most thankful for and share it with colleagues.

-There are any number of ways to do this but consider a blessing wall where staff can write what they’re most thankful for on post-it notes and display them on the wall.
+There are any number of ways to do this but consider a gratitude wall where staff can write what they’re most thankful for on post-it notes and display them on the wall.
 When complete, you have a wonderful wall of words to lift everyone’s spirits.

 Or set up a meeting room with a video camera so that staff can record themselves saying what they’re thankful for on video.
 If that feels a little too ‘Big Brother’ for some, let them use their phone instead.
 Edit all the videos together to create a heart-warming montage which can be shared in a Video Alert to all staff.

 2. Test Your Knowledge

 So your colleagues love Thanksgiving?
 And they have a competitive streak?
-Then Thanksgiving office activities like a special themed staff quiz is just the way to celebrate the occasion and foster a bit of light-hearted rivalry.
+Then Thanksgiving activities like a special themed staff quiz is just the way to celebrate the occasion and foster a bit of light-hearted rivalry.